-Preset resets all settings and clears all acquisition data.
-Settings and acquisition data that have not been saved will be lost.
+NOTE.
+The Original Main preset resets all settings and clears all acquisition data (previously recalled waveform files).
+Settings that have not been saved will be lost.

 Running Alignments

 Alignments are adjustment procedures.
 Alignments are run by the instrument using internal reference signals and measurements and do not require any external equipment or connections.